2017 Liberation Seder, Toronto

 About this Year's Seder

-This year's Seder will remember Deir Yassin and will be lead by our special guest from Vancouver, Rabbi David Mivasair.
+This year's Seder will remember the Deir Yassin and will be lead by our special guest from Vancouver, Rabbi David Mivasair.

 Rabbi David Mivasair is motivated by the commandments "justice, justice you shall pursue" and "seek peace and pursue it".
 For over 25 years, David served as the spiritual leader of synagogues in the US and in Vancouver, where he lives.
 David is active in the leadership of Independent Jewish Voices in Canada and Jewish Voice for Peace in the US.
 He lived in Israel for four years and in May will go with 200 other Jews to support Palestinian activists defending their communities from destruction.